-The course is broken down into ten teaching units, covering the basic but important topics of where gas comes from and the importance of understanding the origins and uses of the physical commodity.
+The course is broken down into twelve teaching units, covering the basic but important topics of where gas comes from and the importance of understanding the origins and uses of the physical commodity.
 It will then address the more complex issues of how and why the markets function and leading to understanding trading strategy and hedging.
 The course also looks at the role of Liquefied Natural Gas (LNG) and underground gas storage within the European markets and how to optimise these and other assets.

 The course is highly interactive, making use of the latest technology, supported by the natural gas trading simulation, designed to give insight to trading strategy and reinforce learning objectives.